d3Jesus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	+ The number in base 10 is stored in the environment variable DECIMAL
 	+ The script should display the number in base 16, followed by a new line
 + TASK 15: Script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
++ TASK 16: Script that prints every other line from the input, starting with the first line.